anishsg/s3-plugin-webpack/README.md

 Note: This plugin needs NodeJS > 0.12.0

 Usage Instructions
 I notice a lot of people are setting the directory option when the files are part of their build.
-Please don't set directory if you're uploading your build.
+Please don't set directory if your uploading your build.
 Using the directory option reads the files after compilation to upload instead of from the build process.

 You can also use a credentials file from AWS.
-To set the profile set your s3 options to the following:

-s3Options: {
-  credentials: new AWS.SharedIniFileCredentials({profile: 'PROFILE_NAME'})
-}
-s3UploadOptions default to ACL: 'public-read' so you may need to override if you have other needs.
-See #28

 Require webpack-s3-plugin
 var S3Plugin = require('webpack-s3-plugin')